plantonhq/planton.ai/src/app/(tour-demo)/demo/README.md

 - Like Vercel, but for backend in your cloud

 **Demo Flow Emphasis**:
-- Lego catalog (no expertise needed)
+- Lego catalog (no expertise needed, educational)
+- Component configuration (form-based, no code required)
+- Deploy logs (see deployment happen live)
-- Infrastructure builder (visual, no code)
+- Infrastructure charts (visual composition of blocks)
 - Service Hub (no CI/CD code to write)
 - Service configuration (developer-friendly)
 - Service deployment (one-click deploys)